apexfarm/ApexDatabaseContext/README.md

 ![](https://img.shields.io/badge/version-1.3-brightgreen.svg) ![](https://img.shields.io/badge/build-passing-brightgreen.svg) ![](https://img.shields.io/badge/coverage-100%25-brightgreen.svg)

-This is an implementation to the *Unit of Work* pattern.
+This library is NOT an implementation of the *[Unit of Work](https://martinfowler.com/eaaCatalog/unitOfWork.html)* pattern, because it doesn't combine DML operations to the same sObject.
+But it still performs all DML operations as a unit in a command design pattern way.
 It has the following features:

 1. Easy to learn: similar APIs to the ones used with `Database` class.
 2. Easy to use: